uscensusbureau/data-futures/_pages/home.md

 	  </h4>
 	  <div id="a2" class="usa-accordion__content usa-prose" hidden="">
 	    <p class="left-border project-phase">
-	    	Phase Two leans heavily into user research to better understand the scope of the challenge and potential solutions that can be leveraged to address it.
+	    	Phase 2 leans heavily into user research to better understand the scope of the challenge and potential solutions that can be leveraged to address it.
 This is phase includes approximately 960 hours of staff time for the entire project team.
 The Discovery phase is meant to expand on the report produced by the Phase 1 project team to thoroughly understand the challenges ahead.
 In this phase, the scope of a solution should be clear and the opportunities and risks associated with that solution should be well understood.
 Outside of determining the feasibility of a proposed solution, project teams are not expected to work on the proposed solution.
 	    </p>
 	  </div>
 	  <h4 class="usa-accordion__heading">